powervs-ibm/terraform-provider-ibm/website/docs/d/pi_host_group.html.markdown

 - `name` - (String) Name of the host group.

-- `primary` - (String) Name of the workspace owning the host group.
+- `primary` - (String) ID of the workspace owning the host group.

-- `secondaries` - (List) Names of workspaces the host group has been shared with.
+- `secondaries` - (List) IDs of workspaces the host group has been shared with.